FIBROMYALGIA AND CHRONIC FATIGUE COMMON TREATMENTS

 NATUROPATHIC APPROACH TO FIBROMYALGIA AND CHRONIC FATIGUE

 The Naturopathic approach to fibromyalgia and chronic fatigue at our clinic is based on first identifying the root / underlying cause that is causing these syndromes.
+Once our naturopathic doctor has completed your assessment, she may suggest a combination of therapies such as acupuncture, dietary and lifestyle modifications, vitamins and herbal supplements, depending on your health.
 The therapeutic interventions mentioned below are some of standard natural treatment options * that may be used if indicated with your health issues.

 For a proper assessment and treatment, and to get a proper diagnosis of the underlying factors and related to your specific health concern, please call us at 416 913 4325 to schedule an initial naturopathic appointment.
 Alternatively, you can email us at email@example.com to schedule a visit as well.